Significantly Enhanced RYS Standards as Result of Community-Led Process > Current vs Enhanced RYS™ 200 Comparison

 - Allowing for a maximum of 40 classroom hours to be delivered online (shared across the categories of Anatomy & Physiology and Yoga Humanities)

-- Creating a common core curriculum across four categories and thirteen competencies, emphasizing key learning goals and desired outcomes
+- Creating a common core curriculum across 4 categories and 12 competencies, emphasizing key learning goals and desired outcomes

 - Requiring that RYSs assess the knowledge, skills, and experience of their trainees prior to certifying them as 200-hour teachers, something that many RYSs currently do and is “best practice”